Azure managed disk types

 Ultra disk limitations

 Ultra disks can't be used as OS disks, they can only be created as empty data disks.
 Ultra disks also can't be used with some features and functionality, including disk export, changing disk type, VM images, availability sets, or Azure disk encryption.
+The size of an Ultra Disk can't be expanded without either deallocating the VM or detaching the disk.
 Azure Backup and Azure Site Recovery do not support ultra disks.
 In addition, only un-cached reads and un-cached writes are supported.
-Currently, snapshots for ultra disks are available as a public preview and only in Sweden Central and US West 3, they aren't available in any other region.
+Snapshots for ultra disks are available but have additional limitations.
+See Incremental snapshots of Premium SSD v2 and Ultra Disks for details.

 Ultra disks support a 4k physical sector size by default.
 A 512E sector size is available as a generally available offering with no sign-up required.
 While most applications are compatible with 4k sector sizes, some require 512 byte sector sizes.
 Oracle Database, for example, requires release 12.2 or later in order to support 4k native disks.
 For older versions of Oracle DB, 512 byte sector size is required.